Benefits realisation management: Process

+This technique supports agreement of the outcomes sought as it shows the outcomes and relationships between them on a single page.
+They can be agreed upon and communicated clearly as a result.

 Data can then be captured either separately or within a suitable modelling tool for each outcome that will include the benefit measures used for each, ownership and accountability information and information to support realisation management.

-Mapping styles
+Benefit mapping

 Constructing benefits maps or graphs is usually done from right to left, with what is attempting to be achieved (often called objectives, strategic outcomes etc.) being the start point, then moving through intermediate outcomes to the things required to cause these to happen at the very left.

-Benefits dependency networks (BDN)
+Benefits dependency networks

-The benefits dependency network has five types of object within maps.
+The benefits dependency network (BDN) has five types of object within maps.